KunalMehra075/WebChat/README.md

 ### User Authentication:

--Users can create accounts, log in, and securely authenticate themselves using Firebase Authentication.
+- Users can create accounts, log in, and securely authenticate themselves using Firebase Authentication.
 - This ensures that only authorized users can access the chat application.
 - Google Authentication using firebase